In plain English

 On our servers

-- Account basics (parent email, child display name, family graph)
+• Account basics (parent email, child display name, who's in your family)

-- Metadata needed for routing: who sent to whom, when, and to which device
+• Routing info: who sent a message to whom, when, and to which phone

-- Your Mack settings (mode, per-label toggles, watchlist terms)
+• Your Mack settings (mode, which categories are on, watchlist words)

 Never on our servers

-- Contacts from your phonebook or social graphs outside Orbit
+• Contacts from your phonebook or your social media

 What parents can actually see

 Orbit treats the family as the unit of privacy.
-When someone sends a message, their phone encrypts one copy per device in the family trust circle — the others in the conversation, plus the trusted adults on both sides whenever a child is involved.
-The server relays ciphertext; each family device decrypts locally.
+When someone sends a message, their phone locks it once for every phone in the family circle: the other person in the chat, plus the trusted adults on both sides whenever a child is involved.
+The server passes the locked message along; each family phone unlocks it when it arrives.

-- The messages themselves.
-Every message sent or received is decryptable on a parent's device.
+• The messages themselves.
+At Guarded supervision, every message sent or received can be unlocked on a parent's phone.
 You see the conversation in your own Orbit app.

-- Approval requests.
-In "Hold for approval" mode, flagged messages are held on the child's device pending your sign-off.
-The message text reaches you via your own decryption, not via the server.
+• Approval requests.
+In "Hold for approval" mode, flagged messages are paused on the child's phone until you sign off.
+You read the message in your own Orbit app, and the server never sees the words.

-- Watchlist notifications.
-A notification when a watchlisted word appears in your child's messages — notification only, no blocking.
+• Watchlist alerts.
+A notification when a watchlist word appears in your child's messages.
+Notification only, nothing is stopped.

-- Metadata.
-When conversations happen, how often, with whom.
+• Activity info.
+When chats happen, how often, with whom.

-What Orbit cannot do: read those messages on your behalf server-side, hand them to anyone outside your family, or show them to another family's parent.
-The encryption is scoped to your family — no one else.
+What Orbit cannot do: read those messages on our servers, hand them to anyone outside your family, or show them to another family's parent.
+Only the phones in your family can unlock them.

 Transparency & current state